apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 ##### Example

     delete $user from dataset FacebookUsers where $user.id = 8;

+#### Upsert

+    UpsertStatement ::= "upsert" "into" "dataset" QualifiedName Query

+The AQL upsert statement is used to couple delete (if found) with insert data into a dataset.
+The data to be upserted comes from an AQL query expression.
+The expression can be as simple as a constant expression, or in general it can be any legal AQL query.
+Upserts in AsterixDB are processed transactionally, with the scope of each upsert transaction being the upsertion (deletion if found + insertion) of a single object plus its affiliated secondary index entries (if any).
+If the query part of an upsert returns a single object, then the upsert statement itself will be a single, atomic transaction.
+If the query part returns multiple objects, then each object upserted will be handled independently as a tranaction.

+The following example illustrates a query-based upsertion.

+##### Example

+    upsert into dataset Users (for $user in dataset FacebookUsers return $user)

 We close this guide to AQL with one final example of a query expression.